Helcostr/gus/README.md

 ```
 npm run build
 ```
 This will take the whole project and build it for deployment.
 Once the project is built, Node.js is no longer needed to make the project work.
-To make changes, delete the dist folder and build the project again.
+To make changes, delete the `/dist` folder and build the project again.

 ### Lints and fixes files
 To normalize the coding styles between several programmers, linting is important to keep the code nice and readable.
 To execute a lint, type: